 - Make the order of your chapters logical.
 Some common ways of structuring are shown below.

-The following sources were consulted for this page:
+The following sources were consulted:

 Arksey, H. and Knight, P. (1999) Interviewing for social scientists.
 London: SAGE.

 Gillet, A. (2019) Understanding the task.
 Available at: www.uefap.net/preparing/preparing-task/preparing-understanding-the-task-introduction (Accessed: 10 June 2019).